Decorating A Shasta’s Screen & Door

 From boring to POP!
 I LOVE the results!

-Mrs. Padilly’s NEW Series: Shasta Airflyte Reissue’s Branding/Glamping Makeover:
+Mrs. Padilly’s NEW Series on her Shasta Airflyte Reissue:

-(Note: Links will become active when each new article is posted.)
+(Note: Links become active with release of each article.)

-- Ready to add a name to your trailer?
+- Adding a name to your travel trailer?
 Read this first!

-- Camp Brigadoon: Our 1961 Shasta Reissue’s New Backyard Campground
+- Camp Brigadoon: Our Backyard Campground & Home to Miss Roxie

 Amazon Associates Link: MrsPadillysTravels.com (DM Johnson) is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.